Flat Extra Fees for Life Insurance: What Are They & How They Work in 2024 + YouTube Video

 We usually know which companies are least likely to use flat extra fees and submit applications to them to help our clients save money.

-The Importance of Pre-Assessing Your Application Before Applying
+Pre-Assess Your Application Before Applying

 If you want to eliminate any surprises during the application process, this is the way to do it.
-One of the most innovative things you can do is pre-screen your application before applying for life insurance.
+One of the most innovative things you can do is have your agent pre-screen your application before applying.

 Not only can you pre-screen medical conditions, but you can also pre-screen your high-risk occupation, hobby, or sport if you have one.